mkoehrsen/robotics-asst3/README.md

 We'd like to run the native Webots Mac application, because tunneling graphics drivers is complicated, as is dual-booting.

-But installing ROS on Mac is complicated.
-We'd prefer to use a prebuilt Docker image from the ROS community (ros:noetic) to run the robot in a container running Linux and ROS.
+But installing ROS on Mac is also complicated.
+Instead, we'd prefer to use a prebuilt Docker image from the ROS community (ros:noetic) to run the robot in a container running Linux and ROS.

 Webots provides [few tools](https://cyberbotics.com/doc/guide/using-ros) to interface Webots and ROS.
 The ideal scenario is when both sides are on the same Linux host, since a built-in solution is provided.
 In other scenarios that share a host, a single piece of code can be written, bridging the Webots and ROS APIs to serve both as a Webots [extern controller](https://cyberbotics.com/doc/guide/running-extern-robot-controllers) and a ROS node (example from docs: [ros_python.py](https://docs.ros.org/en/melodic/api/webots_ros/html/ros__python_8py_source.html)).